rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 background color`.

-You can see that `if let` can also introduce new variables that shadow existing variables in the same way that `match` arms can: the line `if let Ok(age) = age` introduces a new `age` variable that contains the value inside the `Ok` variant, shadowing the existing `age` variable.
-This means we need to place the `if age > 30` condition within that block: we can’t combine these two conditions into `if let Ok(age) = age && age > 30`.
+You can see that `if let` can also introduce new variables that shadow existing variables in the same way that `match` arms can: The line `if let Ok(age) = age` introduces a new `age` variable that contains the value inside the `Ok` variant, shadowing the existing `age` variable.
+This means we need to place the `if age > 30` condition within that block: We can’t combine these two conditions into `if let Ok(age) = age && age > 30`.
 The new `age` we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.